ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 year).
-On the reseach side, I will also develop a migrates-to probability file, with the probability that an individual moves a different household or to each type GQ, also stratified by age, sex, and race/ethnicity (or should we approach this more like a disease model??).
+On the reseach side, I will also develop a migrates-to probability file, with the probability that an individual moves a different household or to each type GQ, also stratified by age, sex, and race/ethnicity.
 To keep things simple, we will for now not have the reference person ever move in a non-household migration, and when a non-reference person moves to another household, we will update their relationship to the reference person to be 36 - Other non-relative (for simplicity, for now).

+This will prevent toddlers from moving out of their parents houses.
+It will still have a mother moving out of a house and leaving an infant.
+We could add functionality such that children move with their mothers from birth up to some fixed age (or something similar), but for now we will have this limitation that our migration model does not take family structure into account.

 These notes on ACS data sources on migration could be useful for the more complex rates in the future.
 Based on age, sex, race/ethnicity,